 Provisions of the act:

-- It also defines certain amounts which shall not be included in the definition of deposits such as amounts received in the form of loans from relatives and contributions towards capital by partners in any partnership firm.
+It also defines certain amounts that shall not be included in the definition of deposits, such as amounts received in the form of loans from relatives and contributions towards capital by partners in any partnership firm.

-> Designated Courts: The Act provides for the establishment and setting up of one or more Designated Courts in specified areas.
+The Act provides for the establishment and setting up of one or more designated courts in specified areas.
 This Court will be headed by a judge not below the rank of a district and sessions judge, or additional district and sessions judge.

-The Act provides for the appointment of one or more government officers, not below the rank of Secretary to the state or central government, as the Competent Authority.
-The Competent Authority will have powers similar to those vested in a civil court.
+The Act provides for the appointment of one or more government officers, not below the rank of Secretary to the State or Central Government, as the Competent Authority.
+The competent authority will have powers similar to those vested in a civil court

 The Competent Authority may:

-- The repeated offenders under the Act will be punishable with imprisonment between five to 10 years, along with a fine ranging from Rs 10 lakh to Rs 5 crores.
+- The repeated offenders under the Act will be punishable with imprisonment between five to 10 years, along with a fine ranging from Rs 10 lakh to Rs 5 crore.